 WordPress is an awesome blogging tool and a powerful content management system developed by and for people.
-Thousands of persons coming from all over the world plunge into its development and it also serves millions of websites from personal blogs, individual websites to portals and business websites.
-At present, it is popular for powering more than 60 million websites worldwide, and approximately 25% new websites of the world start with it.
+Thousands of persons coming from all over the world plunge into its development.
+And it also serves millions of websites from personal blogs, individual websites to portals and business websites.
+At present, it is popular for powering more than 60 million websites worldwide, and approximately 25% new websites of the world starting with it.

-There are two ways that you can get access to WordPress, starting at free site on WordPress.com, or starting at the self-hosted website by getting a free WordPress software on WordPress.org and installing it on a web server.
+There are two ways that you can get access to WordPress, starting at free site on WordPress.com.
+Or, you can start at the self-hosted website by getting a free software on WordPress.org and installing it on a web server.
 Therefore, before starting, you should clarify the differences between WordPress.com and WordPress.org.
 Here, we come out this comparison of WordPress.com VS WordPress.org to help you guys have a better understanding for them and pick up the right choice easily.

 |Themes & Plugins|

 |Ease of Use|

 WordPress.com is a commercial website built with WordPress core.
 It allows users to freely host their websites on it with some limitations, or they can pay extra money to upgrade.
 It handles the setup of the WordPress software, and manages and maintains the web servers so that users just need to pay attention to their website content.
 On the other hand, users cannot access to the servers and don’t have full control of their websites.

 WordPress.org is the official community of the open source software WordPress.
 It is the place where you can download a free WordPress software, find WordPress news, gain thousands of free themes and plugins, and get documentation or forums support.
 In addition, it is also the place to go if you want to involve to the development of WordPress, including the core, UI, themes, plugins, meta, mobile, support, and more.

 Before starting a website, cost is the top concern of many users, especially who have less budgets.
 Though WordPress is the completely free open source software, you cannot have a WordPress site really for free.